 As the School’s strategic plan took shape in 2008, it became clear that Marymount would need to expand its footprint to serve its growing student body and modernize its facilities.
 “Marymount has a well-deserved reputation for being on the cutting edge of educational technology and for developing a robust STEAM curriculum -- fields in which women have been historically underrepresented.
 This new campus will reflect the School’s intrepid and innovative spirit,” Ms. Terian explained.

 Passionate about supporting institutions that help girls succeed and thrive, Ms. Terian decided to help Marymount realize its dreams by supporting the Campaign for Marymount: Building on a Tradition of Excellence.
-Her gift of $2.6 million will name the Terian Family Alumnae Parlor in the new building at 115 East 97th Street.
+Her generous gift will name the Terian Family Alumnae Parlor in the new building at 115 East 97th Street.
 “With tall ceilings and large windows opening out to a roof garden, the Alumnae Parlor will be filled with daylight, creating a welcoming space for students and alumnae to connect with each other and with nature,” says architect Pam Campbell.
 “Whether it’s a morning coffee or an evening event, the room will provide a beautiful backdrop for a variety of programs and offer a home base for alumnae in the future of Marymount.”

 “We are so grateful for Juliana’s leadership in supporting the Campaign for Marymount and for her generosity as a volunteer and donor to the School.
 Her gift has provided a strong foundation for our future home and will impact generations of Marymount girls,” said Headmistress Concepcion Alvar.

 Said Ms. Terian of the importance of supporting girls’ education, “I can’t think of anything more important today than providing girls with a strong education; it’s the most sustainable investment we can make.”